 - Group 2 – household contacts of our border and managed isolation and quarantine workforce, frontline healthcare workers and at-risk people living in settings with a high risk of transmission or exposure to COVID-19.
 These vaccinations have commenced and will include some Te Arawa whānau.

 - Group 3 – people who are at higher risk if they catch COVID-19 (people aged over 65, those with relevant underlying health conditions and disabled people).
-We expect these vaccinations are expected to start in May.
+These vaccinations started in May.

 - Group 4 – the remainder of the general population aged 16 and older.
 We expect these vaccinations to start in July.